-We guarantee your complete privacy.
-Please read the terms of service agreement before purchasing any merchandise.
+Privacy is guaranteed.
+Please read terms of service agreement before purchasing items.

-Custom size outdoor knitted shade fabric provides sun protection as pergola patio cover, shade canopy, playground shading, shade netting, sun screen, shade tarp, lanai cover, shade sail, paintball netting, water treatment plant algae control, privacy screen, snow fencing, dust and windscreen.
+Custom size outdoor knitted shade fabric provides sun protection as pergola cover, plant shading, patio cover, shade canopy, playground shading, shade netting, sun screen, shade tarp, lanai cover, shade sail, paintball netting, water treatment plant algae control, privacy screen, snow fencing, dust and windscreen.

-We hand cut, sew reinforced hems, and install grommets on custom-size pergola cover
+We custom size hand-cut, sew reinforced hems, and install grommets on custom-size pergola cover

 sunscreen awnings in a wide variety of knit materials and

 specific shade factors for a cooling patio cover or shade

 canopy.
 Our UV and heat resistant, polyethylene shade

 materials are available in colored Light Grey 87% knit, Green 87%, and Stucco Tan 65% on the second